graphprotocol/mission-control-indexer/README.md

 - [Kubernetes manifests](./k8s/) - The k8s manifests in the example infrastructure have been updated to include `indexer-agent` and `indexer-service` deployments.
-The `indexer-service` deployment also includes a backend config and a service for exposing it to the network
+The `indexer-service` deployment also includes a backend config and a service for exposing it to the network.

 Installation:

-The `indexer-agent` and `indexer-service` each require a multitude of configuraion parameters to connect to the indexer systems and communicate with the network.
+The `indexer-agent` and `indexer-service` each require configuration parameters to connect to the indexer systems and communicate with the network.
 These may be applied as startup parameters (detailed below) or as environment variables prefaced with the component name and formatted in all caps, so the indexer-service `ethereum` argument for example would be `INDEXER_SERVICE_ETHEREUM`.